 The Surgery Center

 The cataract surgery takes place at the Amarillo Cataract and Eye Surgery Center.
 It’s important to realize that this is Amarillo’s first, and only, outpatient surgery center dedicated exclusively to eye and eyelid surgery.
 Another key point is that the surgery center has an outstanding reputation and a well trained and certified staff.
-Dr. Murrell has been a proud owner and co-founder of the Surgery Center since its initial year of inception in 1991.
-Additionally, it has grown into one of the busiest outpatient cataract surgery centers in the United States, currently ranking #3 in the nation for the number of cataract procedures performed per year.
+Dr. Murrell has been a proud owner of the Surgery Center since its initial year of inception in 1991.
+Additionally, it has grown into one of the busiest outpatient cataract surgery centers in the United States, currently ranking #2 in the nation for the number of cataract procedures performed per year.

 Cataract Surgery Recovery

 Following the surgery, you will have three post-op visits.
 During your first visit, our certified technicians will check your vision, incision, IOL, eye pressure, and make sure your eye is comfortable.
 At your two week visit, we will dilate your eyes (enlarge your pupils with eye drops) in order to check your retina (the back of your eye).
 Finally, we will see you four weeks after surgery if you don’t have an optometrist to continue your care.
-We will also check your glasses at this post-op appointment.
+We will also check you for glasses at your post-op appointment.

 Cataract Surgery Results

 Cataract surgery with Dr. Murrell is incredibly rewarding.
 Where your vision had become cloudy, as if looking through really dirty eyeglasses, everything is clear once again.
 Plus, it’s no longer simply a matter of removing the clouded lens and replacing it.
 Advances in technology and techniques allow the correction of nearsightedness, farsightedness, and astigmatism with this surgery.
-Modern multifocal IOLs also are able to reduce the need for reading glasses after cataract surgery, something that was basically a requirement just a decade ago.
+Modern multifocal IOLs also are able to reduce the need for prescription glasses after cataract surgery, something that was basically a requirement just a decade ago.

 Cataract Surgery Risks